RFSchade/CDS_exam_project/README.md

 'Plotting_markdown.Rmd': Markdown containing the code used to plot the data

 'Plotting_markdown.html': HTML file containing the code used to plot the data

+"Datapackage_survey.json": JSON file containing the meta-data about the variables and their labels in the dataframe used visialization

 "Project_writeup.pdf": PDF file containing the written report of the project handed in by the exam deadline the 4th Jan.
-2021
+2021 (not added yet)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)